-2.13 Introductory Period
+2.13 Probationary Period

-The introductory period is intended to give employees the opportunity to demonstrate their ability to achieve a satisfactory level of performance and to determine whether the new position meets their expectations.
+The Probationary period is intended to give employees the opportunity to demonstrate their ability to achieve a satisfactory level of performance and to determine whether the new position meets their expectations.
 The County uses this period to evaluate employee capabilities, work habits, and overall performance.

-All new and rehired employees work on an introductory basis for the first ninety (90) calendar days after their date of hire, except when the ninety (90) days is in direct conflict with collective bargaining agreements or statutory requirements (such as merit officers of the Sheriff's Department whose introductory period is one [1] year).
-Any approved significant absence will automatically extend the introductory period by the length of the absence.
-If the County determines that the designated introductory period does not allow sufficient time to thoroughly evaluate the employee's performance, the introductory period may be extended for a specified period.
+All new and rehired employees work on an Probationary basis for the first ninety (90) calendar days after their date of hire, except when the ninety (90) days Continuous Operations employees shall work on an Probationary basis for one (1) year.
+Any approved significant absence will automatically extend the probationary period by the length of the absence.
+If the County determines that the designated probationary period does not allow sufficient time to thoroughly evaluate the employee's performance, the probationary period may be extended for a specified period.